skyward-er/boardcore/src/shared/utils/Registry/README.md

 #### RegistrySerializer.h

 - `RegistryHeader`: The header structure for the serialization and de-serialization.
 Contains the attributes and information useful for the serialization and de-serialization procedures.
-- `RegistryFooter`: Contains the CRC/Checksum of the serialized configuration.
+- `RegistryFooter`: Contains the custom checksum of the serialized configuration.

 ## The serializer
 The serializer simply taken a configuration, it serialize or deserialize it on the vector given in the constructor, following the format specified above.
 It isolates the serialize and de-serialize procedure from the frontend by making it simpler and more coherent.